-The Phoenix Foundation encourages potential grant applicants to use this questionnaire as a first step towards determining eligibility.
+The Phoenix Foundation encourages potential community grant applicants to use this questionnaire as a first step towards determining eligibility.
 As you answer each question, you will be provided feedback in the following format:

 - Indicates your project is eligible for funding.